zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 Version 0.13.2 comes with a new local Docker orchestrator and many other improvements and fixes:

 * You can now run your pipelines locally in isolated Docker containers per step.
+This is useful to test whether the dockerization process will work in remote orchestrators like Kubeflow.
 * [@gabrielmbmb](https://github.com/gabrielmbmb) updated our MLflow experiment tracker to work with Databricks deployments.
 * Documentation updates for cloud deployments and multi-tenancy Kubeflow support.